-I did not chop or pit my cherries.
-I know that some folks are concerned about cyanide poisoning from using cherry or apricot pits, but it really isn’t an issue unless the pits are crushed.
-Including them in the cordial gives a nice almond bitterness to balance out the sweet cherry flavor.
+I do not always chop or pit my cherries, but when I do I use a handy dandy cherry pitting tool.
+Some folks are concerned about potential cyanide poisoning from using cherry or apricot pits, but it isn’t an issue unless the pits are crushed.
+Including them in the cordial lends a nice almond bitterness to balance out the sweet cherry flavor.
 The choice is yours!

-Add a handful of cherries to the jar and sprinkle sugar over them, just enough to coat them all a bit.
+Add a handful of cherries to the jar and sprinkle sugar over them, just enough to coat them all.
 Smash it all together with a wooden spoon.
 Add another handful of cherries, sugar them, and smash again.
-Repeat until the jar is full.
+Repeat the process until the jar is full.

 Set the jar aside while you clean up the red, sticky mess you’ve made so far.
 Letting the jar rest for about ten or fifteen minutes is good, but longer is better.
 The sugar helps draw out the juices from the cherries and makes a more flavorful end product.